Producer Responsibility Obligations

 How the Packaging Waste Regulations work

-Any business that qualifies under the regulations must meet recycling target.
-These use annual figures that relates to the type and weight of packaging that they use / produce.
+Your business must meet defined recycling targets if it qualifies for the regulations.
+These use annual figures relating to the type and weight of packaging you use or produce.

-This involves registering with the appropriate authorities (or outsourcing to a third party).
-Then they must provide data that covers the weight and type of packaging handled.
+The regulations require you to register with the appropriate authorities (or outsource to a third party).
+Then you must provide data covering the weight and type of packaging.

 A set of targets – defined by the Government – are then applied.
-This determines the amount in tonnes that your business has responsibility for.
-Businesses must then commit to recycling an equal volume of the specific material.
+These targets determine the amount in tonnes for which your business has responsibility.
+Companies must then commit to recycling an equal volume of the specific material.
 But your business is obviously not expected to do this yourself.
 Instead, you provide evidence of this recycling in the form of Packaging Recovery Notes (PRNs).

-Here is an example, based on the amount / type of packaging your business may use.
+Here is an example based on the amount and type of packaging your business may use.
 Let’s say you have a target of 100 tonnes of glass and 5 tonnes of corrugated cardboard.
 In this scenario, the recycling “proof” would need to be an equal weight to the specific materials used.

-You buy this proof from a business registered / accredited as recycling these materials.
-This is in the form of the PRNs as detailed above.
+As detailed previously, you buy this proof from a business registered for recycling these materials in the form of PRNs.

 But a recycler can only sell PRNs for the amount of material it recycles.
-So if the total demand for evidence is less than the amount available, then the price of PRNs will be low.
+So if the total demand for evidence is less than the amount available, then the price of PRNs are low.

-If the market is tight – because more material is being used than recycled – the price will increase.
-This higher price then makes collection and recycling more worthwhile.
-In turn, this leads to increased PRN “evidence” being available (and costs falling again).
+If the market is tight – because it is using more material than is being recycled – the price increases.
+This higher price then makes collection and recycling more worthwhile, leading to increased PRN “evidence” being available (and costs falling again).

-A business must be able to provide enough evidence to meet their targets.
+Your business must be able to provide enough evidence to meet its targets.

 Is your business affected by the Waste Regulations?

 But are you affected by the Packaging Waste Regulations?

 Well, there are a couple of simple questions to ask.
-These will identify whether your business needs to comply.
+These identify whether your business needs to comply.

 2: Did your company or group of companies handle more than 50 tonnes of packaging in the last calendar year?